EternalRat/EternalRat/README.md

 I'm a student at EPITECH Nantes.

-I'm loving JS languages such as ReactJS/React Native, NodeJS.
+I'm loving JS languages and actually being a ReactJS/React Native, NodeJS developer.

 I'm a full stack developer but I have a preference for the backend part <3